raulpuro10/OCS-Inventory/README.md

 # OCS-Inventory
-traducelo al ingles OCS Inventory is a tool that helps you keep detailed track of all devices and software in your network.
+OCS Inventory is a tool that helps you keep detailed track of all devices and software in your network.
 It simplifies the management and maintenance of your technological resources, ensuring you always have up-to-date and accurate information.

 # Follow this steps for install server and client agent by GPO